 Earlier phases of GoWell included a number of nested studies which comprised evaluations of projects funded under Glasgow Housing Association’s Neighbourhood Regeneration Programme, operating in a number of our study areas.
 These are described below.

 Environmental Employability (Community Janitors) Programme

-This study evaluated the Environmental Employability or Community Janitors Programme which helps local unemployed residents into employment through paid training, doing a range of environmental maintenance jobs, combined with skills and qualification development and support to move into employment.
-At the same time it provides an environmental service to the GHA’s Local Housing Organisations (LHOs), helping them respond to and manage local maintenance issues.
+This study evaluated the Environmental Employability or Community Janitors Programme which helped local unemployed residents into employment through paid training, doing a range of environmental maintenance jobs, combined with skills and qualification development and support to move into employment.
+At the same time it provided an environmental service to the GHA’s Local Housing Organisations (LHOs), helping them respond to and manage local maintenance issues.

 The evaluation considered outcomes from the commencement of the programme in 2006 to end-March 2008 and overall was very positive.
 The training and employment targets were not only met but significantly exceeded with 346 training places being provided and 205 trainees getting jobs (many of which had been unemployed for some time).
 In terms of environmental outcomes, 48,849 tasks were completed including de-littering, sweeping paths, weeding, grass cutting, hedge trimming and uplifting bulky items.

 Trainees were positive about the programme, feeling it was worthwhile and appreciated by the local community and a good way of getting back into work.
 LHOs also spoke positively about the programme, and felt the community janitors were a valuable asset in helping them addresses environmental problems.